-This information sheet (INFO 85) gives general information for creditors on the approval of an external administrator’s fees in a liquidation of an insolvent company, voluntary administration or deed of company arrangement (the fees of a receiver are fixed by the secured creditor that appoints the receiver and are not discussed in this information sheet).
-It outlines the rights that creditors have in the approval process.
+This information sheet (INFO 85) provides creditors with information about the external administrator’s fees in a liquidation of a company, voluntary administration or deed of company arrangement.
+It outlines the rights that creditors have in approving the external administrator’s fees.

 - entitlement to fees and costs